RyanNgCT/CS2106-prep/Week 3/Lecture 3 - Process Scheduling.md

 - no of time blocks allocated $= \frac{\text{Time Quantum}}{\text{Interval of Timer Interrupt}}$
 ## D. Scheduling Algorithms
 Good scheduling algorithms will need to effectively balance CPU allocation (time) and overhead time (i.e. time for context switching), to optimize turnaround time and throughput.

+- Scheduling is done on processes, but also on threads in modern systems
 ### D1.
 Round Robin (RR)
 - tasks are stored in a first in first out (FIFO) queue